Gå till huvudinnehållet

 or

-3. Publish in any journal but secure your right to parallel publish in a way that complies with Plan S requirements by demanding Rights Retention:
+3. It is possible to publish in any (closed) journal, but always ensure your right to parallel publish in a way that complies with Plan S requirements, i.e., that you can parallel publish without an embargo.
+If the journal does not offer such an option, you can demand Rights Retention:

 • Inform the journal when you submit the article that the AAM/VoR is licensed with a CC license (primarily CC BY) because the funder mandates it.